ocaml/v2.ocaml.org/site/learn/faq.md

 ###  Basic types
 #### Is it possible to do computations with arbritrary precision arithmetics?

-OCaml and Caml Light both provide a library that handles exact arithmetic computation for rational numbers.
-The library is called `Num` in OCaml and `camlnum` in Caml Light.<br />
+OCaml provides a library called `Num` that handles exact arithmetic computation for rational numbers.

 Operations on big numbers gets the suffix `/`: addition is thus `+/`.
 You build big numbers using conversion from (small) integers or character strings.
 For printing in the toplevel, a custom printer can be used.
 An example under OCaml is given below.